amirkhasru123/project8bc/verilog/chipverify/1introduction/readme.txt

 	ra_single_port.v

 ####ASIC Design Flow
-	VLSI stands for Very Large Scale Integration which is a tech used to create ICs.
+	VLSI, Very Large Scale Integration, is used to create ICs.

 ####Design Abstraction Layers
-	RTL Level: In this level we write each sub-block in a HDL.
+	Architectural Level, top level abstraction layer, consists of sub-blocks and groups.
-	Schematic Level: HDLs are converted to gate level schematics also involve tech libraries.
+	RTL Level describes the sub-block in a HDL.
-	Transistor Level: Implementation of gates.
+	Schematic Level converts HDLs to gate level schematics also.
-	Physical Level: The final step is the layout transistors in silicon using EDA tools so that it can be fabricated.
+	Transistor Level indicates the implementation of gates.
-Design Styles:
+	Physical Level lay transistors in silicon using EDA tools.

-	Top-Down: First define top-level blocks.
-Then break it into sub-levels.
+	Top-Down Design Style: Identify sub-blocks, and try to fabricate them from fundamental blocks.
-	Bottom-up: First we identify building blocks.
-Then we use them to build the top-level.
+	Bottom-up Design Style: Identify fundamental blocks first, and then use them to form what you want.

 Note: If you find this chapter boring, don't stop learning but just move forward.